WebstoneHQ/webstone-plugins/CONTRIBUTING.md

 ### `webstone`

-This is where you find the Webstone framework source code.
+This is where you find the Webstone Plugins source code.
 It's the content of the https://github.com/WebstoneHQ/webstone repository.

 The most important directories within are: